 §30-3-13a.
-Telemedicine practice; requirements; exceptions; definitions; rule-making
+Telemedicine practice; requirements; exceptions; definitions; rule-making.

-- (a) Definitions -- For the purposes of this section: - (1) "Chronic nonmalignant pain" means pain that has persisted after reasonable medical efforts have been made to relieve the pain or cure its cause and that has continued, either continuously or episodically, for longer than three continuous months.
-"Chronic nonmalignant pain" does not include pain associated with a terminal condition or illness or with a progressive disease that, in the normal course of progression, may reasonably be expected to result in a terminal condition or illness. - (2) "Physician" means a person licensed by the West Virginia Board of Medicine to practice allopathic medicine in West Virginia. - (3) "Store and forward telemedicine" means the asynchronous computer-based communication of medical data or images from an originating location to a physician or podiatrist at another site for the purpose of diagnostic or therapeutic assistance. - (4) "Telemedicine" means the practice of medicine using tools such as electronic communication, information technology, store and forward telecommunication, or other means of interaction between a physician or podiatrist in one location and a patient in another location, with or without an intervening healthcare provider. - (5) "Telemedicine technologies" means technologies and devices which enable secure electronic communications and information exchange in the practice of telemedicine, and typically involve the application of secure real-time audio/video conferencing or similar secure video services, remote monitoring, or store and forward digital image technology to provide or support healthcare delivery by replicating the interaction of a traditional in-person encounter between a physician or podiatrist and a patient.
+- (a) Definitions.
+For the purposes of this section: - (1) "Chronic nonmalignant pain" means pain that has persisted after reasonable medical efforts have been made to relieve the pain or cure its cause and that has continued, either continuously or episodically, for longer than three continuous months.
+"Chronic nonmalignant pain" does not include pain associated with a terminal condition or illness or with a progressive disease that, in the normal course of progression, may reasonably be expected to result in a terminal condition or illness. - (2) "Originating site" means the location where a patient is physically present during a telemedicine encounter where telemedicine technologies are used. - (2) (3) "Physician" means a person licensed by the West Virginia Board of Medicine to practice allopathic medicine in West Virginia. - (3) (4) "Store and forward telemedicine" means the asynchronous computer-based communication of medical data or images from an originating location to a physician or podiatrist at another site for the purpose of diagnostic or therapeutic assistance.

-(b) Licensure.
+(4) (5) "Telemedicine" means the practice of medicine using tools such as electronic communication, information technology, store and forward telecommunication, or other means of interaction between a physician or podiatrist in one location and a patient in another location, with or without an intervening health care provider.

+- (5) (6) "Telemedicine technologies" means technologies and devices which enable secure electronic communications and information exchange in the practice of telemedicine, and typically involve the application of secure real-time audio/video conferencing or similar secure video services, remote monitoring or store and forward digital image technology to provide or support health care delivery by replicating the interaction of a traditional in-person encounter between a physician or podiatrist and a patient.
+Personal computers, laptop computers, computer tablets, mobile telephones, and other similar devices which enable a secure application of real-time, interactive audio and video transmission are permissible telemedicine technologies. - (b) Licensure. -